Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Introduction

 \section{Introduction}

-The environmental impact of aircraft, via reduced fuel burn, is achieved primarily by optimizing the aircraft wing and control surface shapes for better aerodynamic efficiency (e.g., higher lift-drag ratios).
-Aerodynamic shape optimization (ASO), which refers to optimizing parametrized shapes of aerodynamic bodies for aerodynamic performance, under various constraints, is a popular and active research area~\cite{marchildon2024}.
-Solving this optimization problem with a high-fidelity computational fluid dynamics (CFD) model of the aircraft makes it computationally demanding; this is further exacerbated by the dimensionality of the parametrization.
-Derivative-based optimization, with sensitivities computed via the adjoint method~\cite{jameson1988control}, makes high-fidelity gradient computation feasible at only an additional cost of one primal (forward) solution.
-Therefore, derivative-based approach to ASO is considered the most scalable approach and hence is the gold standard.
+The environmental impact of aircraft, via reduced fuel burn, is achieved primarily by optimizing the shapes of the aircraft wing and control surfaces for better aerodynamic efficiency (e.g., higher lift-drag ratios).
+Aerodynamic shape optimization (ASO), which refers to optimizing parameterized shapes of aerodynamic bodies for aerodynamic performance under various constraints, is a popular and active research area~\cite{marchildon2024}.
+Solving this optimization problem with a high-fidelity computational fluid dynamics (CFD) model of the aircraft is computationally demanding; this is further exacerbated by the dimensionality of the parameterization.
+Derivative-based optimization, with sensitivities computed via the adjoint method~\cite{jameson1988control}, makes high-fidelity gradient computation feasible at only the additional cost of one primal (forward) solution.
+Therefore, the derivative-based approach to ASO is considered the most scalable approach and, hence, is the gold standard.
 However, this consideration is underpinned by the assumption that a robust adjoint formulation and an associated adjoint solver are available.
-First, implementation of the adjoint method for high-fidelity CFD solvers requires careful mathematical treatment and an involved numerical implementation.
-Second, convergence of adjoint solvers can be very sensitive to mesh quality and changes in boundary conditions~\cite{marchildon2024, meo2024}.
-Third, the adjoint solve still costs as much as the forward solve---practically speaking, derivative-based algorithms require multiple gradient evaluations per step, to compute appropriate step lengths or for Hessian approximation, which can get prohibitively expensive. \citet{renganathan2021enhanced} showed that gradient-free approaches can be $10\times$ computationally cheaper than adjoint-based approaches for ASO.
-Finally, in the presence of non-computable constraints, such as due to numerical divergence, derivative-based methods often lack robustness~\cite{jim2021}.
-Given these challenges, despite the benefits of adjoint-based approaches, we are interested in exploring derivative-free approaches to ASO that could potentially widen its applicability.
-One case in point is ASO with large eddy simulations (LES) which better captures high angle-of-attack flows (e.g., takeoff and landing) where adjoints are inherently stochastic---approximations may be required such as using time-averaged states to compute the adjoints.
-Another example is chemically reacting flows in the hypersonic regime where the time scales for flow, chemistry, and heat transfer can be highly disparate, making adjoint computation challenging.
-While the need for derivative-free ASO is compelling, the question that remains is: \emph{are derivative-free approaches scalable for ASO?} We intend to address this question systematically in this work.
-Generally speaking, derivative-free methods, such as Nelder-Mead~\cite{nelder1965simplex}, COBYLA~\cite{powell1994direct}, and DIRECT~\cite{jones1993direct}, are at a disadvantage due to the additional work they have to do to identify descent directions in the absence of derivative information.
-However, surrogate-based ``global optimization'' approaches, such as Bayesian optimization~\cite{rasmussen2006gpml, frazier2018tutorial, garnett2023bo}, exploit knowledge gained on the design space through a data-driven global surrogate model.
-Our focus here is primarily on pitting a surrogate-based approach, such as \texttt{BO}, against the classic adjoint-based method for ASO; however, we also include classic derivative-free methods, Nelder-Mead and COBYLA, in this study.